Glossary of English-language idioms derived from baseball: ballpark

 "Patrick Wiles, a vice president of First Pioneer Farm Credit in Riverhead, said the 'ballpark figure' for prime vineyard land on the North Fork is $50,000 to $60,000 an acre, 'assuming the development rights have been sold.'" – Howard G. Goldberg, The New York Times, 18 July 2004.

-MSNBC said Hillary knocked it "out of the park". –New American Media, 27 August 2008.
+MSNBC said Hillary knocked it "out of the park". – Randy Stelly and Carol Forsloff, New America Media, 27 August 2008.

 batting 1000

 Also batting a thousand.
 Getting everything in a series of items right.
 In baseball, someone with a batting average of one thousand (written as 1.000) has had a hit for every at bat in the relevant time period (e.g., in a game).
 AHDI dates its non-baseball usage to the 1920s.
 May also be used sarcastically when someone is getting everything wrong.

 "'But Boston Scientific also needs to hope that a rare event does not become magnified,' he said.
 'It has to be pretty much batting a thousand for a time,' he said". — Reed Abelson, The New York Times, 27 July 2004.